FREQUENTLY ASKED QUESTIONS

 Can my Hepatitis C be treated at Trilogy?

 Currently, Hepatitis C is not treated at Trilogy.
+We do partner with an organization that comes to our office and will screen you for Hep C if you choose.
 If your screening bloodwork is positive, you will be referred to your PCP or a liver specialist for treatment.

 What if I have surgery and am taking Suboxone?